Nasa laser launches into space

 Video

-ICESat-2 will use laser beams to measure ice levels on Earth as it orbits 500km above the planet.
+The American space agency has launched a laser into orbit to measure the condition of Earth's ice cover.

-The data will hopefully provide clues on how ice is affected by global warming.
+The satellite mission, called ICESat-2, should provide more precise information on how these frozen surfaces are being affected by global warming.

+Antarctica, Greenland and the ice floating on the Arctic Ocean have all lost volume in recent decades.

+ICESat-2 will track ongoing change in unprecedented detail from its vantage point some 500km above the planet.

 -